NocteDefensor/MiraiBotNetAnalysis/Anatomy-of-An-Mirai-Botnet-Attack.md

 ## The Attack

-- This began with a "drive by" infection attempt aiming to exploit a D-Link Router vulnerability CVE - 2015-2051.
+- This began with a "drive by" infection attempt aiming to exploit a D-Link Router vulnerability CVE-2020-15631.
 Thank fully this bot attack didn't find a D-Link Router and instead found a fully patched web server.
 The attack failed.
 Breaking the initial vulnerability and exploit attempt down is beyond the scope of this project but I will give a brief overview.
     - This website has some great analysis on this vulnerability:
         - https://musteresel.github.io/posts/2018/03/exploit-hnap-security-flaw-dlink-dir-615.html